- About Us

 It used to be the husband who would pay spousal support to his ex wife, but many households are dual-income and that has resulted in the highest earning spouse paying spousal support to the other.

-There are different types of spousal maintenance.
+There are different types of spousal support (maintenance).
 First, it can be temporary or it can be permanent.
 Spousal maintenance will end after a certain amount of time, which is usually just long enough for the receiving party to build a healthy enough income to sustain their way of life.
 If spousal maintenance is permanent, then it will usually not cease until the receiving party dies, remarries, or the court finds reason to terminate it at a later date.

 To determine what type of spousal maintenance a person will receive, the court looks at a number of factors, such as the receiving party’s earning potential, education, ability to get a promotion on their job, and a number of other factors.
 Regardless of what side of the matter you are on, your Duluth divorce attorney will help you through it every step of the way.

-Your attorney will advise you from the beginning what the possibilities are, what options are available to you, and the expected outcome of each option.
+Your spousal support attorney will advise you from the beginning what the possibilities are, what options are available to you, and the expected outcome of each option.
 This will help you make informed decisions that will give you a favorable outcome in your divorce case.

 When it comes to spousal maintenance, the court will have to determine the amount of money the paying party will have to pay.
 Some of the factors the court considers include: